johnshelb/intro-to-swift/day-1/twitter-arrays-mini-lab.md

 4. Make another array of your followers and store it in a variable called followers.

-5. Use a built-in method for arrays to add another tweet to the tweets array.
+5. On the next line, add another tweet to the tweets array.

 6. Print out the user's timeline.
 Format it with the tweet in the last index position at the top of the timeline.
 Make it look something like this: